EldenSokolaj/root/README.md

 Disclaimer

     I'm not sure if it is safe or not.
-So just don't use it.
+So...
     Only users in sudo group will be able to use command

 Help